Oztaco/linaxis/README.md

 # LinAxis
-A 3D graphics library using Linear Algebra concepts like matrix transformations.
+A 3D graphics library using Linear Algebra concepts, like matrix transformations.